 (b) If the offender is brought back to court, the court may modify the terms of the community custody or impose sanctions under (c) of this subsection.

 (c) The court may order the offender to serve a term of total confinement within the standard range of the offender's current offense at any time during the period of community custody if the offender violates the conditions of the sentence or if the offender is failing to make satisfactory progress in treatment.

 (d) An offender ordered to serve a term of total confinement under (c) of this subsection shall receive credit for any time previously served under this section.

 (8) If an offender sentenced to the prison-based alternative under subsection (4) of this section is found by the United States attorney general to be subject to a deportation order, a hearing shall be held by the department unless waived by the offender, and, if the department finds that the offender is subject to a valid deportation order, the department may administratively terminate the offender from the program and reclassify the offender to serve the remaining balance of the original sentence.

 (9) An offender sentenced under this section shall be subject to all rules relating to earned release time with respect to any period served in total confinement.

-(10) Costs of examinations and preparing treatment plans under a special drug offender sentencing alternative may be paid, at the option of the county, from funds provided to the county from the criminal justice treatment account under RCW 70.96A.350.
+(10) Costs of examinations and preparing treatment plans under this section may be paid, at the option of the county, from funds provided to the county from the criminal justice treatment account under RCW 70.96A.350.

 Reviser's note: This section was amended by 2006 c 73 § 10 and by 2006 c 339 § 302, each without reference to the other.
 Both amendments are incorporated in the publication of this section under RCW 1.12.025(2).
 For rule of construction, see RCW 1.12.025(1).